bollossom/bollossom/README.md

 ### Hello.
-I'm Sherry.Qiu.
+I'm Sherry.qiu.

 - 🌱 currently learning at UESTC
 - 👀 Conducting research on **AI** and **Computer Vision**
 - 💡  Open to collaborating on projects and innovative ideas.
 - 💻 Currently working on **spiking neural network**.